-- 1. Out of a total of 9,198 cattle purchase transactions by JBS, originating on supply farms located within the Amazon Biome in the period from January 1 to December 31, 2016: - 1.1 No irregularities were detected involving slave labor criteria. - 1.2 No irregularities were detected involving the criteria for trespassing on protected areas (Tribal Lands and Environmental Conservation Units). - 1.3 Irregularities were detected in 02 purchases, using the criteria for the IBAMA prohibited areas. - 1.4 01 irregular purchase was detected, based on the deforestation criteria (PRODES 2010). - 1.5 Cattle purchase transactions achieved a regularity level of 99.97%. - 1.6 Irregular cattle purchase transactions accounted for 0.03%. - 2.
-Documentary control when cattle are delivered to the beef plants, using Animal Transportation Permits (GTA), with high information requirements, without which the animals received from the supplier are not admitted.
+- 1. Out of a total of 9,968 cattle purchase transactions by JBS, originating on supply farms located within the Amazon Biome in the period from January 1 to December 31, 2017: - 1.1 No irregularities were detected involving slave labor criteria. - 1.2 Irregularities were not detected based on the deforestation criteria (PRODES deforestation for the period from 2009 to 2017). - 1.3 No irregularities were detected involving the criteria for trespassing on protected areas (Indigenous Lands and Environmental Conservation Units). - 1.4 Irregularities were detected in one (01) purchase, using the criteria for the IBAMA embargoed areas, corresponding to 0.01% of total purchases in the sample.
+1.5 Cattle purchase transactions achieved a regularity level of 99.99%. - 1.6 Irregular cattle purchase transactions accounted for 0.01%. - 2.
+Documentary control when cattle are delivered to the meat plants, using Animal Transportation Guide (GTA), with high information requirements, without which the animals received from the supplier are not admitted.
 This ensures the traceability of 100% of the cattle slaughtered from direct suppliers. - 3.
 Regarding indirect suppliers, JBS does not yet have in place a verification system in these cases.

-São Paulo, November 14, 2017.
+São Paulo, October 17, 2018.

-Felipe Lacerda Antunes - Auditor DNV GL
+Felipe Lacerda Antunes - DNV GL Auditor

-Flow Loud QE~
+Flim Loud QE~